iamfutureflash/covidTracker/README.md

 # covidTracker
-react app which fetch covid data
+react app which fetch data from api written in .json file and give covid data